matthewmueller/duo-installer/Readme.md

-# gh-installer
+# duo installer

-  install dependencies from github
+  install dependencies from github. built for [duo](http://github.com/duojs/duo), but can be used on it's own.

 ## License

 (The MIT License)